-The pharmacy directory lists our network pharmacies.
+The Pharmacy Directory on atriohp.com lists our network pharmacies.
 Network pharmacies are all of the pharmacies that have agreed to fill covered prescriptions for our plan members.
 You can use the Pharmacy Directory to find the network pharmacy you want to use.
 See Chapter 5, Section 2.5 for information on when you can use pharmacies that are not in the plan's network.

 If you don't have the Pharmacy Directory, you can get a copy from Member Services.
 You can also find this information on our website at atriohp.com.
-You may also call Member Services for updated pharmacy network information.